dvogel/cmd_console/README.md

 Nearly every piece of functionality in a CmdConsole session is implemented as a command.
 Commands are not methods and must start at the beginning of a line, with no whitespace in between.
-Commands support a flexible syntax and allow 'options' in the same way as shell commands, for example the following Pry command will show a list of all private instance methods (in scope) that begin with 'pa'
+Commands support a flexible syntax and allow 'options' in the same way as shell commands.

 ### Live Help System

-Many other commands are available in Pry; to see the full list type `help` at the prompt.
-A short description of each command is provided with basic instructions for use; some commands have a more extensive help that can be accessed via typing `command_name --help`.
-A command will typically say in its description if the `--help` option is available.
+CmdConsole provides very few commands out of the box.
+One exception is the `help` command.
+At the prompt type `help` to get a short description of each command as well as basic instructions for use each one.

 Contact
 -------